-- 1. Be sure that you have completely read the Contest Handbook. - 2.
-If there are any questions regarding any of the rules, contact the appropriate Contest Chair.
-If further clarification is required, contact the Contest Coordinator. - 3.
-Each school participating in the O.B.E.A.
-Contest must have a current paid member of O.B.E.A. on staff.
-Entries from schools without a current paid O.B.E.A. member will be disqualified. - 4.
-Please inform all Business Departments in your district of the Contests.
-Schools without an O.B.E.A. member should be encouraged to take out a membership and participate in the Contests.
-Please visit the O.B.E.A.
-Website at obea.ca for more information or to join. - 5.
-If you encounter any difficulties, please contact the Contest Coordinator.
-We appreciate your input.
-Help us to improve our competitions and to promote Business Studies.
+- Be sure that you have completely read the Contest Handbook. - If there are any questions regarding any of the rules, contact the appropriate Contest Chair. - If further clarification is required, contact the Contest Coordinator. - Each school participating in the OBEA Contest must have a current paid member of OBEA on staff. - Entries from encouraged to take out a membership and participate in the Contests. - Please visit the OBEA Website at obea.ca for more information or to join. - If you encounter any difficulties, please contact the Contest Coordinator. - Help us to improve our competitions and to promote Business Studies. - Schools without a current paid OBEA member will be disqualified. - Please inform all Business Departments in your district of the Contests.